paulrouget/servo-embedding-api/JS_API.md

 - create and attach a Browser to the Viewport, load window.html, with a special module resolver (see below)
 - return the corresponding JS Browser object

-At this point, window.html is painted full window in the native window.
+At this point, window.html is rendered full window in the native window.

 We want that web page to be able to create other windows within that window (like "iframes", but we don't want to re-use an existing element).